-This “feast that cometh in Jerusalem” is one of the three Feasts of the LORD, where the men of the Commonwealth of Israel are commanded to appear in Jerusalem; the Feast of Unleavened Bread, the Feast of Weeks and the Feast of Booths ~
+This “feast that cometh in Jerusalem” is one of the three Feasts of the LORD, in which the men of the Commonwealth of Israel are commanded to appear in Jerusalem; the Feast of Unleavened Bread, the Feast of Weeks and the Feast of Booths ~

 Exodus 34:18, 22-23 18You shall keep the Feast of Unleavened Bread.
 Seven days you shall eat unleavened bread, as I commanded you, at the time appointed in the month Abib, for in the month Abib you came out from Egypt… 22You shall observe the Feast of Weeks, the first fruits of wheat harvest, and the Feast of Ingathering at the year’s end.
 23Three times in the year shall all your males appear before the LORD God, the God of Israel.

 Deuteronomy 16:16 “Three times a year all your males shall appear before the LORD your God at the place that he will choose: at the Feast of Unleavened Bread, at the Feast of Weeks, and at the Feast of Booths.
 They shall not appear before the LORD empty-handed.

 The apostle Paul and his associates are acknowledging, observing, and keeping the High Sabbath Feast of God that mainstream theology calls a “ceremonial” Law; (in the time line of the ‘Book of Acts’, it is logically the Feast of Booths).
 If Paul really taught the Law of Moses was abolished why would he care about the Feast Laws; it’s not a “so-called-moral Law”?
 If he was teaching the nations/gentiles, that the Law of Moses was done away with, why did he openly proclaim that he intended to keep this Law?
 According to today’s mainstream Christian system Paul had “supposedly” been telling others to denounce this Law as obsolete and abolished.?.?

 The Law of God given through Moses is either abolished or it’s valid; it can’t be both at the same time…